emscripten-core/emscripten/docs/process.md

 ### Python Code

-We generally follow the pep8 standard with the major exception that we use 2 spaces for indentation.  `ruff` is run on all PRs to ensure that Python code conforms to this style.
+We generally follow the pep8 standard with the major exception that we use 2 spaces for indentation.  `ruff check` and `ruff format` are run on all PRs to ensure that Python code conforms to this style.
 See [`pyproject.toml`][pyproject.toml] for more details.

 #### Static Type Checking